tim80411/laravel-google-cloud-function-config/README.md

 Usually something like https://us-central1-YOUR_PROJECT.cloudfunctions.net/YOUR_FUNCTION

-Note: This is still very much Alpha Code / PRs and Updates to the Docs welcome.
+Note: This package is still very much Alpha Code / PRs and Updates to the Docs welcome.

 # License